Advanced Stress Management Strategies:Regulating the Nervous System for Long-Term Mental Resilience

 ❓ FAQ 4: Is stress always harmful?

 No. Short-term stress is adaptive.
-Problems arise when stress becomes chronic and recovery is insufficient.
+Problems arise when stress becomes chronic, and recovery is insufficient.

 ❓ FAQ 5: Can stress management improve sleep and focus?